These reports are 'preliminary consultation drafts', so should you have any feedback or questions, please send them to email@example.com.

 - Challenge: Data was siloed and difficult to access and there was a lack of environmental data on actual waste emission and treatment.
 Solution: Make reporting of environment data compulsory as part of the country’s official accounting framework.

-- Challenge: Operationalise and integrate ocean accounts in planning process.
+- Challenge: Operationalise and integrate ocean accounts in government planning processes.
 Solution: Work with national/provincial authorities to identify entry points for mainstreaming.

 - Kim Thi Thuy Ngoc (Ms.), Head, Division of Science and International Cooperation, Institute of Strategy and Policy on Natural Resources and Environment (ISPONRE)